AdobeDocs/commerce-merchant-services.en/help/price-index/index.md

 SaaS price indexing uses a set of modules to provide functionality.
 The list of required modules could be slightly different, depending on the store setup.

 These two modules add the new feeds to the Admin.
 These feeds transfer data required for price calculations to the SaaS indexer and ignores the PHP core price indexer.
-All instances requires the following modules:
+All instances require the following modules:

 ```
 magento/module-saas-price